Meet Sophia Mascarena

-When she’s home from college she hopes to participate with Camp fund and friend raising.
-Reaching back to bring others along.
-Reaching out to find others who will understand what she knows.
+When she’s back in Montana during breaks from college, she hopes to participate with Camp fund and friend raising.
+Reaching back to help others along.
+Helping others to understand what she knows.
 Camp POSTCARD makes a difference in a life, in only a week, that will last a lifetime.

-Meet Sophia Marscarena, some day she may be the surgeon who fixes your hip, replaces your knee, or maybe delivers your grandchild.
+Meet Sophia Mascarena, some day she may be the surgeon who fixes your hip, replaces your knee, or maybe delivers your grandchild.

 “Whatever I do I will always credit Camp for helping me.
 To think back when I didn’t want to come.
 And now I want every kid to come.”